You are here

 Source: China Statistical Yearbook and industry surveys.

 It is important to note that the above figures represent the average wage across each sector and obscure the substantial gaps between the highest and lowest paid employees in each sector.
 Thus the gap between the lowest paid in the hotel industry and the highest paid in finance will be staggering.
 It is difficult to obtain reliable and comprehensive data on the range of wages in each sector but one academic study published in 2012 showed that pay for top executives was about ten times the average wage in China.
 The median pay for the chief executive officers sampled was 355,150 yuan per annum in 2010, or 9.7 times higher than the average wage that year.
 Moreover, the gap between CEO compensation and average wages has increased significantly over the last ten years, from 4.4 times higher in 2001 to 9.1 times higher in 2005.
-In major state-owned enterprises, top executive pay is now reportedly around 700,000 yuan a year, or about 16 times the average wage of SOE employees in 2011.
+In major state-owned enterprises, top executive pay was even higher, around 700,000 yuan a year on average in 2011, or about 16 times the average wage of SOE employees.
+Executives in the banking sector could earn much more, up to two million yuan in some cases.
+In August 2014, the Politburo announced that the salaries and benefits of top SOE executives should be drastically reduced, with salaries reportedly capped at 600,000 yuan a year..

 China Inflation and Wage Increase Rates